 Theft of property or services valued at more than $25,000 constitutes theft in the first degree.
 First-degree theft is a class B felony.
 If a court convicts an offender of theft in the first degree, the offender can receive a maximum sentence of up to 10 years in prison and a fine of $100,000.
 If the person has no prior felony convictions, Alaska's law provides that the sentencing range is one to three years.

-An offender who shoplifts merchandise also faces civil penalties.
+An offender who shoplifts or conceals merchandise may also face civil penalties.
 A shoplifter is liable to the owner or seller of the merchandise (the store owner) for:

 The judge may also award attorneys' fees to the store owner.